← Back to 史記

 使西

 The following spring, the Han sent the Marquis of Zhuoye, Zhao Ponu, with a force of over twenty thousand cavalry to ride more than two thousand li northwest from Shuofang, with orders to advance as far as Mount Xunji and then return.
 After the Marquis of Zhuoye had reached his objective and begun his return, the Left Grand Commandant attempted to launch his planned revolt but was discovered.
 The chanyu executed him and then dispatched his eastern forces to attack the marquis.
 The Marquis of Zhuoye had captured several thousand prisoners on his march.
 On his way back, while still four hundred li from the Fortress of Surrender, eighty thousand Xiongnu cavalry surrounded him.
 During the night, the marquis went out himself to search for water, and the Xiongnu intercepted and captured him alive.
 They then launched a fierce assault on his army.
-Army middle Guo Zong as protect, Wei Wang as leader, mutually with planned: "Reach various colonels feared lost general and executed them, none mutually urged return."
+In the army, Guo Zong served as protector and Wei Wang as guide.
+They plotted together, saying, "When the colonels fear that the lost general will be executed, no one will encourage the others to return."
 His entire army was destroyed by the Xiongnu.
 The Child Chanyu was greatly elated and dispatched raiding forces to attack the Fortress of Surrender.
 Unable to take the fortress, they raided the border region and withdrew.
 The following year, the chanyu intended to lead an attack on the fortress himself, but fell ill and died before he could reach it.

 53